SteelPh0enix/steelph0enix.github.io/content/posts/llama-cpp-guide.md

 - [Your settings are (probably) hurting your model](https://www.reddit.com/r/LocalLLaMA/comments/17vonjo/your_settings_are_probably_hurting_your_model_why/)

-In *Other sampler settings* we can find following options:
+In *Other sampler settings* we can find sampling queue configuration.

-- **Samplers queue** - As i've mentioned earlier, the samplers are applied in a chain.
+As i've mentioned earlier, the samplers are applied in a chain.
 Here, we can configure the order of their application, and select which are used.
 The setting uses short names for samplers, the mapping is following:

 - `d` - DRY
 - `k` - Top-K
 - `y` - Typical-P
 - `p` - Top-P
 - `m` - Min-P
 - `x` - Exclude Top Choices (XTC)
 - `t` - Temperature

+Some samplers and settings i've listed above may be missing from web UI configuration (like Mirostat), but they all can be configured via environmental variables, CLI arguments for `llama.cpp` binaries, or llama.cpp server API.